by Cassandra Taubman - My Shout Out

 Calendula and broccoli – the sticky substance on the calendula’s stems help attract and trap aphids.

-Corn, beans and pumpkin – the corn give beans a place to climb, the beans convert atmospheric nitrogen to a form that the plants can use , the pumpkins spreading leaves create a living mulch that helps reduce weeds and hold moisture.
+Corn, beans and pumpkin – the corn give beans a place to climb, the beans convert atmospheric nitrogen to a form that the plants can use , the spreading leaves of the pumpkin create a living mulch that helps reduce weeds and helps retain moisture.

 •Compost Bins :